Figuring out whether you're insured for IVF is not for the faint of heart.

 Alas, where infertility coverage is concerned, Canada cannot gloat.
 Just as US coverage varies greatly by state, in Canada it varies greatly by province.
 Most provinces offer no IVF coverage.
 Last I checked, Manitoba offered a tax credit.
 The province of Quebec, between 2010 and 2015, had an extensive program covering IVF, but it was shut down due to expense and poor design.
 Just as Quebec's program wound down, Ontario's started up — completely different, but no less complicated and fraught.
 Canada is no model.

-Below, I highlight just a few of the interesting details I discovered while working on this.
+Below, I highlight just a few of the interesting details I discovered while working on this New York Times piece.
 I wish I could provide a link to the full infographic, but there doesn't appear to be one, though there is an interesting Q&A with the editors about the special section it appeared in.
-If you have access to the print New York Times from this past Sunday, November 10, make sure to check out the entire special insert, called "Your Fertility Now."
+If you have access to the print edition from this past Sunday, November 10, make sure to check out the entire special insert, called "Your Fertility Now."

 Only 9 US states specifically require some coverage of IVF.